amelangad/globe/README.md

 How to run this project:
 1. Install node.js with npm package from node.js website
 2. run 'npm init' in yout terminal

-3. in dependences i add to a webpack and three.js package In this project i used to webpack(webpack.js.org)and three.js (threejs.org)
+In this project i used to webpack(webpack.js.org)and three.js (threejs.org)